 Hi there!
 I’m currently a digital video journalist at CNBC, based in New York City.
 I pitch, report, shoot, and edit 1 to 6 minute videos on entrepreneurship, personal finance, and breaking business news for CNBC.com and CNBC social channels.

 This video I pitched, reported, and shot about an 11-year-old artist selling her work for thousands of dollars reached nearly 9 million views on Facebook.
 I’m also pretty proud of this piece taking viewers inside the race to grow fish in a lab for human consumption, and this piece on a daring matchmaker helping frustrated professionals find love, by mastering the art of approaching cute strangers to ask if they’re single.

 Previously, I was a beat reporter covering residential real estate for a local business publication, the Los Angeles Business Journal.
 This role really advanced my critical foundational reporter chops.

 And in 2016, I collaborated with Southern California public television, KCET, to report, shoot, edit, and host a 12-part Facebook video series on business economics topics for millennials called #SheMeansBusiness.

-I graduated last May with my masters in journalism from USC, on a full-tuition scholarship.
+I graduated in May 2016 with my masters in journalism from USC, on a full-tuition scholarship.
 During that time, I was chosen as one of 15 students across the undergrad and grad programs to report, shoot and edit for ABC News and Diane Sawyer’s “American Dream” special.
-My work can be seen here.